 Sooner or later, we may hit a wall, and fall into a funk.
 We may suddenly feel fatigued, lethargic, and unmotivated.
 We may even lose interest in things that we used to love to do.
 It may feel like we can’t shake a lingering sense of sadness, apathy, or lack of motivation.
 There are a few reasons why we may have gotten to this state, but rest assured that there are also ways to cope positively!

 Pressures Related Funk

-Most of what ails us are the fact that we do not take time to be ailing.
-If you are one of those individuals who does not even take a sick day when sick, it may eventually catch up to you by way of the blues, mild depression, or even worse.
+Most of what ails us is the fact that we do not take time to be ailing.
+If you are one of those individuals who does not even take a sick day when sick, it may eventually catch up to you by way of the blues, mild depression, anxiety, or even worse.